South Yunderup

 South Yunderup lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of South Yunderup statistical area was estimated at around 4,975 as of November 2025.
-This figure reflects an increase of 1,115 people since the 2021 Census, which reported a population of 3,860 people in the area.
-The change is inferred from AreaSearch's estimate of 4,571 residents based on the latest ERP data release by the ABS (June 2024), combined with an additional 375 validated new addresses since the Census date.
-This population level equates to a density ratio of 214 persons per square kilometer in South Yunderup.
-The area's population growth rate of 28.9% since the 2021 census exceeded both the national average (9.7%) and the state average, making it a growth leader regionally.
-Interstate migration contributed approximately 75.0% of overall population gains during recent periods in South Yunderup, although all drivers including overseas migration and natural growth were positive factors.
+Based on ABS population updates and AreaSearch validation, the population of South Yunderup was estimated at around 4,978 as of Feb 2026.
+This reflects an increase of 1,118 people since the 2021 Census, which reported a population of 3,860.
+The change is inferred from AreaSearch's estimate of 4,571 residents following examination of ABS ERP data release in June 2024 and additional 377 validated new addresses since the Census date.
+This results in a density ratio of 214 persons per square kilometer.
+South Yunderup's growth rate of 29.0% since the 2021 census exceeded the national average (9.9%).
+Population growth was primarily driven by interstate migration, contributing approximately 75.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate post-2032 growth.
-Future population trends project an above median growth for statistical areas across the nation, with South Yunderup expected to increase by 811 persons to reach a total of 5,786 by 2041, reflecting an overall increase of 5.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and utilising growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project an above median growth for statistical areas across the nation, with South Yunderup expected to increase by 825 persons to 2041, reflecting a total increase of 5.7% over the 17 years.

 Frequently Asked Questions - Population